-Fred Hampton, one of the major figures in the original Black Panther Party that rose to prominence during the civil rights era in the 1960s, was assassinated on Dec.
-4, 1969.
-Friday marks the 51st year since he was killed by police in an example of the politics of law enforcement using unnecessary force against Black men — an unfortunate trend that has lingered for centuries in America and continues to thrive in 2020.
+Assassinated on Dec.
+4, 1969, Chairman Fred Hampton was one of the major figures in the original Black Panther Party that rose to prominence during the civil rights era of the 1960s.
+Police killed Hampton and his comrade, Mark Clark, 52 years ago, an example of the politics of law enforcement using unnecessary force against Black men — an unfortunate trend that has lingered for centuries in America and continues to thrive in 2021.

-Hampton, chairman of the Illinois chapter of the Black Panther Party, and Mark Clark, a 22-year-old Peoria Panther leader, were murdered by Chicago police officers working with the Cook County State’s Attorney’s Office.
+Hampton, chairman of the Illinois chapter of the Black Panther Party, and Clark, a 22-year-old Peoria Panther leader, were murdered by Chicago police officers working with the Cook County State’s Attorney’s Office.
 At the time of the attack, Hampton and Clark were not inciting violence, nor were they standing off with police.
-Conversely, they were both asleep inside their Chicago home.
+They were both asleep inside their Chicago home.

-Though the FBI is said to not have been responsible, a federal grand jury did indicate the bureau played a notable role in events leading up to it.
-Specifically, FBI informant William O’Neal—third in command of the Chicago Panthers—supplied Hanrahan with information to aid in planning his attack.
+Though the FBI is said not to have been responsible, a federal grand jury did indicate the bureau played a notable role in events leading up to it.
+Specifically, FBI informant William O’Neal—third in command of the Chicago Panthers—supplied Hanrahan with information to plan his attack.
 The families of Hampton and Clark, along with the seven survivors, filed a $47.7 million damage suit.

 Along with being chairman of the BPP’s Illinois chapter, Hampton was known as a charismatic leader.
-Some of his other accomplishments include organizing a student chapter of the NAACP in Maywood, Illinois.
+His other accomplishments include organizing a student chapter of the NAACP in Maywood, Illinois.
 Hampton also brought together poor Black, white and Puerto Rican people as part of the “Rainbow Coalition” and inspired peace among several gangs in rivalry with one another.

 On the anniversary of Hampton’s death, we remember the life of an inspiring revolutionary, as well as the other lives lost on that date 51 years ago.